peterspackman/occ/README.md

 ### Getting dependencies

-Most of the dependencies can be downloaded and compiled via [CPM](https://github.com/cpm-cmake/CPM.cmake), but you may wish to use system installed dependencies for `libxc`, `zlibc` and `eigen3` which will be searched for by default.
+Most of the dependencies can be downloaded and compiled via [CPM](https://github.com/cpm-cmake/CPM.cmake), but you may wish to use system installed dependencies for `libxc` and `eigen3` which will be searched for by default.
 Note `occ` requires eigen version 3.4 or newer, which most operating systems do not package by default.

 ### Caching dependency downloads